blockydevs/human-protocol/packages/apps/human-app/server/README.md

 - **Filters**: Classes implementing the `ExceptionFilter` interface, used to handle exceptions.
 - **Interceptors**: Used to bind extra logic before or after method execution or to extend the behavior of the method.

-### Interfaces
+### Model

-Interfaces are used to define the shape and responsibilities of the data:
+Models are used to define the shape and responsibilities of the data:

 - **Dto (Data Transfer Object)**: Data sent from/to the frontend.
 - **Command**: Datatype used for data manipulation in business logic.